visay/chef-repo/documentation/01-Installation/Index.rst

 What is Chef?
 --------------

 Chef is a systems integration framework, built to bring the benefits of configuration management to your entire infrastructure.
 Originally written by Opscode, Chef is open source under the Apache license and has more than 475 individual contributors and almost 100 corporations making it great.

 How Chef Works?
 ---------------

 You write “recipes” that describe how you want a part of your server (such as Apache, MySQL, or Jenkins) to be configured.
 These recipes describe a series of resources that should be in a particular state - packages that should be installed, services that should be running, or files that should be written.
-Chef makes sure each resource is properly configured, and gives a safe, flexible, easily-repeatable mechanism for making sure your servers are always running exactly the way you want them to.
+Chef makes sure each resource is properly configured, and gives a safe, flexible, easily-repeatable mechanism for making sure your servers are always running exactly the way you want them

 How to install?
 ----------------

 Chef comes in different flavors such as server / client mode, solo mode or possibly a hosted mode.
 The tutorial bellow will focus on setting up a server / client infrastructure.
 The steps can be divided in three:

 #.
 Install a Chef Server
 #.
 Configure your local workstation